-The Atrial Fibrillation Effect on QualiTy-of-life Questionnaire (AFEQT) evaluates symptoms, daily activities and treatment concerns patients have related to atrial fibrillation (AF or AFib).
+The Atrial Fibrillation Effect on Quality-of-life Questionnaire (AFEQT) evaluates symptoms, daily activities, and treatment concerns patients have related to atrial fibrillation (AF or AFib).
 It is the first patient-reported outcome measure (PROM) developed and validated for AF patients.

 What is Atrial Fibrillation (AF)?

-The questionnaire takes about five (5) minutes to complete and very easily scored.
-Clinical practices use this tool to determine if starting early treatment would benefit patients quality of life.
+The questionnaire takes about five (5) minutes to complete and is very easily scored.
+Clinical practices use this tool to determine if starting early treatment would benefit patients’ quality of life.
 Changes in the AFEQT score of (+) or (-) five (5) points are important changes in a patient’s health.
 These results can assist in monitoring patient progress and interpreting the effects of interventions in patients with AF.

 To learn more about AF or the AFEQT Questionnaire